cscotta/recordinality/README.md

 **Performance**

 The Recordinality paper includes mean cardinality and error estimates for k-values from 4 to 512 against a publicly-available dataset – namely, the text of A Midsummer Night's Dream.
 Here is a comparison of the results included in the paper versus those emitted by the unit test included with this implementation.
+The values recorded below are the results of 10,000 runs.

 [Note: The source text used in the paper is listed as containing 3031 distinct words.
-The copy I've obtained for verification and based implementation stats on below from Project Gutenberg contained 3193 distinct words.]
+The copy I've obtained for verification and based implementation stats on below from Project Gutenberg contained 3193 distinct words.
+It is included in this repository.]

 | Size | Paper Mean (Expected: 3031) | Paper Error | Impl Mean (Expected: 3193) | Impl Error |
 |--------|-----------------------------|-------------|----------------------------|------------|